People in Parliament

 The current President of the Council is the Hon.
 Nazih Elasmar MP.
 He is the 22nd person to hold the position.

 The current Speaker of the Assembly is the Hon.
-Colin Brooks MP.
-He is the 37th person to hold the position.Responsibilities on a sitting day
+Maree Edwards MP.
+She is the 38th person to hold the position.Responsibilities on a sitting day

 The President and the Speaker: